ProManasse/SWE6733-Team3/Third and Final Sprint/README.txt

 - Your team conducts a Sprint Review.
 There should be an evidence to that.

 Things that we did well:
+- Worked well as team.
+- Met often to discuss bugs and things to do next.
+- Able to work rapidly to complete tasks.
+- Coordinated meeting times well.

 Things that need improvement:
-- A bit of disconnect between development and organizational tasks.
-- Meeting in different timezones and non-school tasks made it difficult more often.
-- Using multiple environments in order to complete tasks can be daunting and time consuming.
+- Knowledge in subject matter
+- Need a better way to share instances
+- Difficulty in setting storypoint estimations in Jira

 Kudos:
-- To Manasse for completing most development tasks
-- To Manasse for setting Jira Tickets
-- To Luciano for organizing README document
+- Luciano for setting up Jenkins and ec2 instances
+- For working and deploying application to Tomcat

 <hr>